Abbircrumy History, Family Crest & Coats of Arms

 - Origins Available:

 The ancestors of the first family to use the name Abbircrumy lived among the ancient Scottish people called the Picts.
-The Abbircrumy family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river."
+The Abbircrumy family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river" or "crooked marsh."

 Early Origins of the Abbircrumy family